-Dr. Nguyen Thi Ngoc Minh believes that it is impossible to measure a child by the score after each exam.
+Dr. Nguyen Thi Ngoc Minh believes that it is impossible to measure a child by their scores after each exam.
 (Photo: NVCC) |

-Let your child experience failure.
+Let your child experience failure

 Grades 7 and 8 were a time of crisis upon crisis.
 Covid-19 forced my child to stay at home, studying online for up to 8-9 hours a day.
 I had another baby, my child reached puberty, the whole family was like a boat in a storm.
 My child was irritable, frustrated, "kicked the bucket and hit the basket" and was addicted to games, neglecting his studies.
 His academic results plummeted miserably.
-I didn't know what to do every time the teacher texted to report on his studies.
+I didn't know what to do every time the teacher texted to complain about his studies.

 Grade 9 is a stressful exam preparation period, it is also the time when my child begins to feel the pressure of studying, feels the bitter taste of failure and begins to make efforts.
-A glimmer of hope has just been kindled, then another failure comes.
+A glimmer of hope has just been kindled, then another failure comes crashing down.
 I read the inferiority complex and disappointment, even resentment in my child.
 But I have no other choice but to let my child experience failure himself...

-Grow up after every exam
+Grow up after each exam

 "It cannot be said that a child with 10 points is worth more than a child with 2 points.
 Therefore, if we only measure a child's entire maturity by exam scores, it is truly one-sided, shallow and blind." |

 But now, after an exam, I really believe in my child.
-Not because of the achievements he has made, but because of the courage and inner strength he has discovered when facing failure and challenges.
+Not because of the achievements he has made, but because of the courage and inner strength he has discovered when facing failures and challenges.

 I don't just see the results of 9 years of study based on the scores my child gets.
 Of course I'm happy and proud when my child gets high scores.
 Of course I'm sad when my child gets low scores and fails exams.
-But I can't just measure the results of 9 years of study by scores.
+But you can't just measure the results of 9 years of study by scores.

 What about your physical, emotional, and personal growth?
 What about your values and ideals?
 How many other achievements cannot be revealed through simple numbers?
-How many experiences and lessons have you continuously learned in your life - things that cannot be measured by scores?
+How many experiences and lessons have you continuously learned in your life - things that cannot be measured by scores.

-"For a child who has so many expectations placed on him, failing to get into a 'heavenly difficult' school is considered a failure.
-Behind what we define as success or failure, there are many social prejudices that if we are not alert, we will be overwhelmed by them." |
+"For a child with so many expectations placed on them, failing to get into a 'heavenly difficult' school is considered a failure.
+Behind what we define as success or failure, there are many social prejudices that, if we are not alert, we will be overwhelmed by them." |

 How much joy and good things you have brought to others cannot be measured by numbers.
 It cannot be said that a child with 10 points is worth more than a child with 2 points.